 With respect to large non-residential sites, development potential will be affected by numerous planning issues and heritage significance should be assessed against any competing community economic or social impacts.
 In the case of sites where there is no current or known proposal for redevelopment (such as the Burvale Hotel, the former ATV-0 television studios and the former Kildonan children's home now owned by Deakin University), the Panel considers it is premature to try and balance competing policies at this stage.
 The Panel considers the heritage significance of these sites has been clearly justified and the time to consider the effect on redevelopment potential would be after a particular proposal has been lodged.
-Since the heritage significance has been established, a heritage overlay will provide Council with an opportunity to balance competing issues.
+Since the heritage significance competing issues.
 However heritage issues cannot be considered if a heritage overlay does not exist.